Rakshitgupta9/COM-611_2021A1R050/Exp 3/readme.md

-## Assuming a set of data that need to be specifically used in the dataset applies the Data Wrangling by reading the training data from a .csv file.
+## Ques: Assuming a set of data that need to be specifically used in the dataset applies the Data Wrangling by reading the training data from a .csv file.

 # Automobile Data Cleaning and Preprocessing